OmarDuran/nfempy/examples/degenerate_elliptic_scalar/scenarios.md

 For the simulation, the porosity in the degenerate domain is defined from [1].
 There in, see Sections **See 4.1 A simple Euler equation in one dimension** and **4.2 A smooth solution test in two dimensions** for the 1D and 2D cases, respectively.

-**Goal of the Numerical Results:** The objective is to validate the method show that it is stable and accurate.
+**Goal:** The objective is to validate the method show that it is stable and accurate.

 ## References